 - Sales growth – According to the study, a 2-4% improvement is not uncommon.
 We have experienced dramatic results in this area with lead time reduction, on-time delivery performance improvement, customer scorecard wins and strengthened partnerships that lead to new and expanded sales opportunities.

 For example, in a significant metals-related aerospace business, we started the SIOP journey to reduce inventory levels to free up debt.
 By partnering with sales to better understand customer requirements and by better aligning the sites on a single plan and set of priorities, we were able to align demand with supply.
 It was truly about alignment as the performance measurements couldn’t be completely changed (and they often didn’t support the same decisions as SIOP) yet we gained executive alignment and focus.
 This led to our ability to align the various functional areas on a single objective while still recognizing the site level objectives.
 Therefore, we were able to reduce the inventory in the core product line by 30% while ensuring customer satisfaction levels were maintained or improved.

 The question isn’t whether you’ll benefit from implementing SIOP.
 The only question relates to what you’ll achieve based on your priority focus.
 Will it lean in the direction of margins, cash flow or customer loyalty and revenue growth?
-If you’d like to learn more about how to benefit from SIOP, read about it in our blog, explore our proprietary process for SIOP, 4 Excel or contact us to discuss an assessment.
+If you’d like to learn more about how to benefit from SIOP, read about it in our blog, explore our proprietary process for SIOP, and read about how to implement SIOP in our book, SIOP (Sales Inventory Operations Planning): Creating Predictable Revenue and EBITDA Growth, or contact us to discuss an assessment.